zellij-org/zellij-org.github.io/docs/src/cli-actions.md

 **OPTIONS**:
 ```
         --layout-dir <LAYOUT_DIR>              Default folder for layouts
+        --layout-string <LAYOUT_STRING>        Raw KDL layout string to use directly (conflicts with layout path arg)
         --retain-existing-terminal-panes       Retain existing terminal panes that do not fit the new layout
         --retain-existing-plugin-panes         Retain existing plugin panes that do not fit the new layout
         --apply-only-to-active-tab             Only apply the layout to the active tab